 It also has more payment options and great marketing and sales features (such as sales pages) to help you sell more online courses, even with instant payouts.

-The bottom line is that it’s the perfect solution for anyone who’s looking for a scalable platform for selling online courses to grow their knowledge business.
+The bottom line is that it’s the perfect solution for anyone looking for a scalable platform for selling online courses to grow their knowledge business.

 However, if you are a complete beginner or facing budget limitations, it’s probably best to go with Podia.